Funnels 2.0

 You can bookmark any Funnel analysis to quickly revisit it later.
 Bookmarks are user-specific; only the logged-in user can view their saved bookmarks on the CleverTap dashboard.

-To bookmark a Funnel, perform the following steps
+To bookmark a Funnel:

 1. Click Bookmark in the top-right corner of the dashboard after generating the Funnel analysis.